UniExeterRSE/intro-to-isca/index.md

 - what an high performance computing (HPC) cluster is and what type of tasks it is suited to.
 - what computing resources are necessary to run a large workload.
-- how to log on to the cluster and navigate around the file system
+- how to log on to the cluster and navigate around the file system.
 - how to submit and manage job tasks in the scheduler’s queue.
 - the array jobs syntax, a tool to efficiently parallel repetitive tasks.